fzlee/alipay/README.md

     # if you are Python3 user, just use the default string
     subject = "测试订单"

-    # paid via Web，open this url in your browser: https://openapi.alipay.com/gateway.do? + order_string
+    # Pay via Web，open this url in your browser: https://openapi.alipay.com/gateway.do? + order_string
     order_string = alipay.api_alipay_trade_page_pay    (
         out_trade_no="20161112",
         total_amount=0.01,